darealestkiddo/dotfiles/README.md

 # My personal dotfiles
-With WSL/Ubuntu 20.04 and Gnome on Wayland.
+Arch Linux with i3 and Gnome on Xorg.